 Mezzo-Soprano | Voice Teacher | Stage Director

 In August of 2012, Dr. Courtney Crouse joined the faculty of the prestigious Wanda L. Bass School of Music at Oklahoma City University, in 2011 she was a Visiting Lecturer at the University of Nevada directing Madama Butterfly and teaching opera workshop and voice and in December of 2013 she graduated with a Doctorate in Music in from the Indiana University Jacobs School of Music.
 Along with teaching voice at Oklahoma City University, she maintains a private voice studio for her professional singers, and she is an active performer in the Oklahoma City area singing classical, jazz and musical theater repertoire.
-She performs with the Oklahoma City Jazz Orchestra, is a founding member of TACTUS, an 8 person professional vocal ensemble in OKC and with the Lyric Theatre of Oklahoma City.
+She performs with the Oklahoma City Jazz Orchestra, is a founding member of TACTUS, a professional chamber orchestra and vocal ensemble in OKC, and with the Lyric Theatre of Oklahoma.
 She is also a founding member of The City Cabaret. http://www.thecitycabaretokc.com/

 Courtney is a member of a classical guitar duo with guitarist, Stephen Lochbaum.
 They perform classical guitar and vocal music all over the United States and Spain and are planning a European tour for the summer of 2019.
 She was also a member of the Duo, Crouse Denman.

 Courtney studied with Metropolitan Opera star, Carol Vaness and the vocal pedagogue, Paul Kiesgan.
 Prior to moving to Oklahoma City, Dr. Crouse was an active singer in New York City where she was a featured soloist with The New York Virtuoso Singers under the direction of Harold Rosenbaum, became a charter member of The Coterie, a New York ensemble dedicated to the development and performance of new opera, and was a featured soloist in concerts in Canada with L’Harmonie des Saisons under the direction of Baroque Specialist, Eric Milnes.